Investigation into N.C. election fraud focused on unreturned absentee ballots

 WASHINGTON — The investigation into alleged election fraud involving absentee ballots in North Carolina is now focusing on unreturned absentee ballots, according to a source familiar with the investigation.

 The N.C.
-State Board of Elections has been investigating alleged illegal activity involving absentee ballots in at least two counties in the ninth Congressional district race between Republican Mark Harris and Democrat Dan McCready.
+State Board of Elections has been investigating alleged illegal activity involving absentee ballots in at least two counties in the 9th Congressional District race between Republican Mark Harris and Democrat Dan McCready.

-The board announced Friday that it will conduct a public evidentiary hearing into the alleged irregularities on January 11, pushing back any resolution of the race until after the new congressional term begins.
-The board had said it intended to have the hearing before December 21 of this year.
+The board announced Friday that it will conduct a public evidentiary hearing into the alleged irregularities on Jan.
+11, pushing back any resolution of the race until after the new congressional term begins.
+The board had said it intended to have the hearing before Dec.
+21.

 The focus on unreturned ballots suggests investigators may be more concerned that Dowless and his associates may have discarded ballots they collected, rather than they may have altered them.
 It is illegal for unauthorized people to collect absentee ballots in North Carolina and it is also illegal to alter a voter's ballot.